grafana/tns/README.md

 ## Troubleshooting

-**Issue** 404 error when trying to load Tempo traces.
+**Issue:** 404 error when trying to load Tempo traces.

-**Solution** This is likely because the jaeger agent is not running correctly.
+**Solution:** This is likely because the jaeger agent is not running correctly.
 Check that all pods were successfully scheduled.

 ## Contributing guidelines